Emergency Medical Technology/Technician

 Semester Hours 3

 This course introduces the cardiovascular system, cardiovascular electrophysiology, and electrocardiographic monitoring.
-This course further relates pathophysiology and assessment findings to the formulation of field impressions and implementation of treatment plans for specific cardiovascular conditions.
-Content areas include: cardiovascular anatomy and physiology, cardiovascular electrophysiology, electrocardiographic monitoring, rhythm analysis, and prehospital 12-lead electrocardiogram monitoring and interpretation, assessment of the cardiovascular patient, pathophysiology of cardiovascular disease and techniques of management including appropriate pharmacologic agents and electrical therapy.
+This course further relates pathophysiology and assessment findings to formulating field impressions and implementing treatment plans for specific cardiovascular conditions.
+Content areas include cardiovascular anatomy and physiology, cardiovascular electrophysiology, electrocardiographic monitoring, rhythm analysis, prehospital 12-lead electrocardiogram monitoring and interpretation, assessment of the cardiovascular patient, pathophysiology of cardiovascular disease, and management techniques including appropriate pharmacologic agents and electrical therapy.

 EMS 242: Paramedic Patient Assessment